thesarfo/mservice/README.md

-This is a minimalistic Employee Management Application built on the **Microservice Architecture**
+Super minimalistic application built on the **Microservice Architecture**

 There are five services so far
 - Department Service